Nuremberg City Hall: Old town hall

 The walls of the small town hall hall were decorated in 1825 in the course of restoration measures by Christian Friedrich Fues with painted portraits of famous Nuremberg donors.
 The magistrate had this cycle replaced in 1889/90 by history paintings by Friedrich Wanderer.

-In the northeast corner of the large courtyard of the town hall and on the south side of Theresienstrasse, new buildings in the neo-Gothic style were constructed in 1885–1889 according to plans by August Essenwein New buildings were erected in the neo-Gothic style.
+In the northeast corner of the large courtyard of the town hall and on the south side of Theresienstrasse, new buildings in the neo-Gothic style were constructed in 1885–1889 according to plans by August Essenwein.
 Hans Pylipp built, at about the same time, a new office building in place of the old Fünferhaus on Fünferplatz.
 Heinrich Wallraff based his 1907–1910 new buildings north of Theresienstrasse on the Nuremberg Renaissance of the 16th century.
 Among other things, parts of the buildings of the former Dominikanerkloster were demolished for this purpose.

-In 1944/45, after bomb hits during the air raids on Nuremberg, the entire city hall complex burned down to the surrounding walls.
+In 1944–45, after bomb hits during the air raids on Nuremberg, the entire city hall complex burned down to the surrounding walls.
 It was not until 1956–1962 that the Old Town Hall was rebuilt on these ruins under the direction of Harald Clauß.
 The interior of the Old Town Hall was only restored between 1982 and 1985, including the wall paneling and the coffered wooden barrel ceiling.
 Because the photo documentation of the wall painting once executed by Albrecht Dürer's workshop according to his designs was lost, the painter Michael Mathias Prechtl was commissioned with a design for a contemporary painting.
 After a long controversial and bitter discussion, Prechtl withdrew his design in 1988, the walls remained white, and local politics decided on a "pause for reflection."
 After a video installation in the summer of the Dürer anniversary year 2012, in which both an animation based on the recovered photo documentation from 1944 and the projection of Prechtl's design on the still white wall were shown, a renewed discussion arose about the restoration of the painting.